The former Pita 1 restaurant on Central Street in Evanston is due for a major makeover, including the addition of a roof-top deck for up to 49 diners.

 The building, designed by architect George W. Maher, is listed as an Evanston landmark, and the plans for the restaurant remodeling work were approved by the the city's Preservation Commission in February.

-Evanston got its first roof-top dining option in 2016 when Five & Dime opened on Davis Street downtown.
+Evanston gained a roof-top dining option downtown in 2016 when Five & Dime opened on Davis Street.